DJ LeMahieu Preview, Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.92 team ERA that ranks seventh across all MLB pitching staffs.
+- The Astros have a 3.93 team ERA that ranks eighth among all MLB pitching staffs.

+- Astros pitchers combine to allow 167 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The righty's last appearance was on Sunday against the Detroit Tigers, when he tossed five scoreless innings while giving up two hits.
+- In his most recent appearance on Saturday against the Detroit Tigers, the right-hander went five innings, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.